 FocusGroupIt for easy group moderation

-Video camera for recording the the group
+Video camera for recording the group

 Voice recorder for recording